 A school at which education services (courses of instruction in primary or secondary education) are provided, or students enrolled, must be registered.
-Under the Education and Early Childhood Services (Registration and Standards) Act 2011 (s.
-41), the Board is responsible for keeping a register of all government and non-government schools and a register of schools that have been removed from the school register.
+Under the Education and Early Childhood Services Act 2011, Part 5 – Registration of Schools, the Board is responsible for keeping a register of all government and non-government schools and a register of schools that have been removed from the school register.

 Applying for Registration